Information Technology Tools and Applications – Learning to use Drupal and Understanding Content Management Systems (CMS)

 content types (SLO#1, SLO#2, SLO#3, SLO#5)

-- Each assignment has equal weight (1/15th of grade)
+- Each assignment has equal weight (1/15th of grade, no extra credit available on any assignment).

 Other Relevant Information:

 This course assumes the student does not posses coding knowledge of any kind.
-It does assume the student knows how the client-server structure of the Internet operates and the basics of file management (e.g., can you create, store and retrieve files and resources in a file structure).
+It does assume the student knows how the client-server structure of the Internet operates and the basics of file management (e.g., can you create, store and retrieve files and resources in a file structure on a remote server).

 Course Workload Expectations